KenKundert/nestedtext/doc/alternatives.rst

 affect the result.

 *NestedText* was inspired by *YAML*, but eschews its complexity.
-It has the following clear advantages over *YAML* as human readable and writable data file
+It has the following clear advantages over *YAML* as a human readable and writable data file format:
-format:

 - simple
 - unambiguous (no implicit typing)